valebes/ppl/README.md

 ```

 ### FastFlow Channel
-In addition to the standard channel implementations, PPL also provides an experimental channel implementation based on FastFlow queues.
-This channel implementation is available using the `ff` feature flag.
+In addition to the others channel backends, PPL also provides an experimental mpsc channel implementation based on FastFlow queues.
+This backend is available using the `ff` feature flag.
 This implementation can be found [here](https://github.com/valebes/ff_buffer) and is substantially based on the [FF Buffer](https://github.com/lucarin91/ff_buffer) by [Luca Rinaldi](https://github.com/lucarin91).

-This implementation is built around a wrapper for the FastFlow queues that provides a channel-like interface.
+This backend is built around a wrapper for the FastFlow queues that provides a channel-like interface.

 In order to use this implementation you must download and install the FastFlow library in the home directory.
 The library can be downloaded from [here](http://calvados.di.unipi.it/) or as follows: